albertomh/DODO/README.md

         - DNS:Edit
     2. Include only the Zone you are targeting.
 2. Set env. var. `CLOUDFLARE__TOKEN` to the value of the API token.

+## Create and use environment blueprints

+`DODO` revolves around creating 'environment blueprints' that declaratively define resources for a given environment.
+These blueprints are plain Python modules that import classes from `digitalocean_deployment_orchestrator` and combine them to create your infrastructure.

+Most of the building blocks `DODO` provides are `TypedDict`s and `Enum`s, meaning they pair well with type checks and IDE code completion.

+The expected use is to create a 'blueprints' directory and pass this as an argument when calling `digitalocean_deployment_orchestrator.infra.apply`.
+This blueprints directory will contain one or more Python modules, named after the [environment](src/digitalocean_deployment_orchestrator/types.py#L56) they define, eg. `test.py`.

+The only requirement for writing a blueprint module is that it must contain a top-level attribute called `BLUEPRINT` which must be an [`EnvironmentBlueprint`](src/digitalocean_deployment_orchestrator/infra/types.py#L9) object.
+Construct a full environment by following the breadcrumb trail of fields & types cascading from that initial `BLUEPRINT` object.

+The file at `docs/demo/env_blueprints/_sample.py.txt` provides a starting point for your first environment blueprint.

+### Digital Ocean Droplets

 ## Develop